srobo/kitbook/Home.md

 ## Subordinate Roles

-The production team consists of the following two roles, both of which report to the production manager:
+The production team consists of the following roles, both of which report to the production manager:

  * [Arena Manager](roles/arena-manager)